ChenxingWang93/javascript/css-in-javascript/README.md

   - Use a separate selector for sets of fallback styles.

     > Why?
-Keeping fallback styles contained in a separate object clarifies their purpose, which improves readability.
+Keeping fallback styles contained in a separate object clarifies their purpose, which improves readability.提高可读性

     ```js
-    // bad
+    // bad👎👎👎
     {
       muscles: {
         display: 'flex',